-That brown sugar glaze is everything, thanks to T-Sugars US and their gourmet Belgian sugars.
-I whisked the Cassonade Sugar into my glaze, adding a deep caramel flavor and sparkling crunch.
-A few tablespoons of the sugar accented the doughnut batter as well, a nice complement to the warming spices and sweet carrots.
+A few tablespoons of brown sugar accented the doughnut batter as well, a nice complement to the warming spices and sweet carrots.

 Whisk up the dry ingredients the night ahead, and you’ll be well on your way to baked doughnut bliss come Easter morning.
 Glaze the doughnuts while still slightly warm and serve right away, because there’s nothing so delicious as a freshly baked doughnut!

 - 2 cups cake flour (see note below)

 - 3/4 cup sugar